 In addition to the Pledged State Aid Revenues and the Pledged Taxes, all Funds, Accounts and Sub-Accounts established pursuant to the Indenture are pledged to the payment of the Bonds.
+The Annual Sinking Fund Payments, when deposited in accordance with the Indenture, will be funds pledged to the payment of the Bonds.
 See APPENDIX B - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE."